LauraHilliger/course-in-a-box/index.markdown

 ## Learning, Teaching, Growing

-Mozilla sadasfd	 Education aims to empower Mozillians in their contributions, and personal goals through Education and Training.
+Mozilla Learning aims to empower Mozillians in their contributions, and personal goals through Education and Training.